Tokenization & Embeddings

 Starting Point: Raw Text

 Neural networks work with numbers, not characters.
-The string "The cat sat on the mat" is just bytes — the model can't process it directly.
+The string "The cat sat" is just bytes — the model can't process it directly.

 We need to convert text to numerical representations.